 University of Washington Library Award

-The UW Libraries Research Award for Undergraduates recognizes undergraduate students who have authored superb research projects that demonstrate a creative use of scholarly materials.
+The UW Libraries Research Award for Undergraduates recognizes undergraduate students who have authored superb research projects demonstrating a creative use of scholarly material.
 This competition is open to all University of Washington undergraduate students on all three campuses.
 Students can apply individually or as a group.
 Cash awards range between $250-$1000.

 More information on the UW Library Award